semrush/intergalactic/website/docs/style/design-tokens/design-tokens.md

 - set of base tokens that define a base palette;
 - set of semantic tokens which are applied across all components and even the chart library.

+These sets form the default theme of the design system.

 @## Base tokens (palette)

 The list of base tokens is our palette.
 It was built with [Huetone tool](https://huetone.ardov.me/) (you can learn more about the tool in the [Twitter thread](https://twitter.com/ardovalexey/status/1447329411678806023)).